GBU-43/B MOAB

-The MOAB was first deployed in combat in the 13 April 2017 airstrike against an Islamic State – Khorasan Province tunnel complex in Achin District, Afghanistan.
+The MOAB was first deployed in combat on the 13 April 2017 airstrike against an Islamic State – Khorasan Province tunnel complex in Achin District, Afghanistan.

 Design and development

 The basic principle resembles that of the BLU-82 Daisy Cutter, which was used to clear heavily wooded areas in the Vietnam War.
 Decades later, the BLU-82 was used in Afghanistan in November 2001 against the Taliban.
 Its success as a weapon of intimidation led to the decision to develop the MOAB.
 Pentagon officials suggested MOAB might be used as an anti-personnel weapon, as part of the "shock and awe" strategy integral to the 2003 invasion of Iraq.

 GBU-43s are delivered from C-130 cargo aircraft, inside which they are carried on cradles resting on airdrop platforms.
 The bombs are dropped by deploying drogue parachutes, which also extract the cradle and platform from the aircraft.
 Shortly after launch the drogues are released and the bomb falls without the use of a retarding parachute.
 GPS satellite-guidance is used to guide bombs to their targets.

 The MOAB is not a penetrator weapon and is primarily an air burst bomb intended for soft to medium surface targets covering extended areas and targets in a contained environment such as a deep canyon or within a cave system.
-High altitude carpet-bombing with much smaller 500 to 2000 lb bombs delivered via heavy bombers such as the B-52, B-2, or the B-1 is also highly effective at covering large areas.
+High altitude carpet-bombing with much smaller 500 to 2000 lb bombs delivered via heavy bombers such as the B-52, B-2, or the B-1B is also highly effective at covering large areas.